 - After tomatoes are cooked, grill both sides of the bread till crispy.

-- Spread ricotta cheese on slices of bread and top with tomatoes.
+- Spread cheese on slices of bread and top with tomatoes.
 Remove stems if you want before serving.

 - Makes about 10-12 skewers.